willsanchez86/nft-minting-dapp/README.md

 ### Usage & Details
 Simple UI displayed as a stand-alone web page.
 This is intentionally separated from OrganizedCrimeApes.com to improve operational speed & efficiency in anticipation of heavy site traffic on launch day.

+**NOTE: To interact with the website or to deploy your own version to the Rinkeby Test Network, your connected wallet must contain Rinkeby Test Eth, which can be acquired on https://faucets.chain.link/rinkeby

 ### Future Releases